ayushks27/Ingestra/README.md

 Demo Notes

 - The demo uses a **small, curated SQLite database (`yelp_demo.db`)**
 - Heavy ingestion and model training pipelines are intentionally excluded from deployment
 - This ensures fast startup, reproducibility, and stable execution in a cloud environment

 Known Demo Limitations

 - The demo dataset is intentionally small
 - Phrase-level ML analysis is skipped when data is insufficient
 - This behavior is **by design** and mirrors production-grade guardrails

 The full ingestion, cleaning, and model-training pipelines are available in the repository for local execution and architectural reference.

 What This Project Demonstrates

 - Real-world data ingestion patterns
 - Handling of large datasets with limited memory
 - Clean relational modeling for analytics
 - Transition from notebooks to production scripts
 - End-to-end ownership of a data pipeline

 Future Improvements

 - Replace SQLite with PostgreSQL / Redshift
 - Add data quality checks & logging
 - Introduce orchestration (Airflow)
 - Add automated tests for ingestion scripts
 - Support cloud storage (S3-style ingestion)

 Author

 Purnendu Raghav Srivastava
-    Data Engineering & Analytics Enthusiast